dave89gray/CI_PP3_KNOTS-CROSSES/README.md

 ## User Experience

 ### Target Audience
-- Knoughts and Crosses Enthusiasts
+- Noughts and Crosses Enthusiasts
 - Children who want to learn the game

 ### User Requirements and Expectations